FACTION BRIEF

 Contemplative Mirror

 Two contemplatives on opposite sides of the substrate divide.
 The Keeper maintains what remains.
-The Silence Keepers attend what is gone.
+The Keepers attend what is gone.
 Between them, the full shape of loss.

 Viktor Kaine